 I might lack the energy to cook a really good dinner and opt for take-out.
-I sometimes don’t have the energy to talk in Toddlerease and use timeout when I might have avoided the meltdown had I had the patience to work through the issue (not to mention that sensitive kids will pick up on your energy level, too).
+I sometimes don’t have the energy to talk in Toddlerease and use a timeout when I might have avoided the meltdown had I had the patience to work through the issue.
+(Not to mention that sensitive kids will pick up on your energy level, too.).
 My patience level drops, sometimes.
 It takes a lot of energy to parent my spirited son!

 When my son wants to play cars for the second hour, I have to admit, there has been at least one time I started falling asleep on the floor!
-This past weekend, I did make sure I played cars over an hour nurturing their imagination (without falling asleep), played hokey pokey with lots of energy, and refrained from turning on the TV to give myself a break (Dora or Diego are shows that let me take a little nap on the couch, sometimes, and at least the kids are “learning Spanish”, right? :D).
+This past weekend, I did make sure I played cars over an hour nurturing their imagination (without falling asleep), played hokey pokey with lots of energy, and refrained from turning on the TV to give myself a break.
+(Shows let me take a little nap on the couch, sometimes, and at least the kids are “learning” sometimes, right? :D)

 Focus and Concentration

 My absolute favorite part of the day is cuddling with my sons in bed before they go to sleep.
-My older son LOVES to snuggle (Daddy won’t do) and we chit chat about our day and talk about what our favorite part of the day was (I like to end the day thinking about the positive).
+My older son LOVES to snuggle (only with Mom) and we chit chat about our day and talk about what our favorite part of the day was.
+(I like to end the day thinking about the positive.)
 It is a wonderful time of night.

 HOWEVER, one of the main things my son loves about this time is that I tell him bedtime stories (that I make up).
 This, by far, is very important to him and some nights I am soooo tired.
 One night (I think it was 6 months ago) I kept falling asleep in the middle of the story!
 I pause, say “ummm”, can’t think of what comes next.
 He keeps saying “Tell the story, mommy!” and I stutter and take 20 minutes to tell a 10 minute story and I feel horrible.
-Of course, there have been nights I start dozing in bed with him, too, after I’ve said “Okay time to sleep.” and put an end to the chit-chat (because if I don’t, he won’t stop :D).
-It is very hard for me to focus when I’m too tired (don’t worry, I will edit this article one more time in the morning before I publish it).
+Of course, there have been nights I start dozing in bed with him, too, after I’ve said, “Okay time to sleep.” and put an end to the chit-chat (because if I don’t, he won’t stop :D).
+It is very hard for me to focus when I’m too tired.

 Luckily, I work at home and don’t need to drive too much, but I do know of parents who run stop signs (with baby in the car) or need to pull over by the side of the road because they just can’t go on (if you need to choose one, choose the latter, and know your limits).
 I’ve had my husband come in and tell the boys not to do something that I was dazed and allowing them to do right in front of my eyes.
 I just hadn’t considered the “down side” of jumping off that big pile of pillows or whatever.
 Some days, I’m definitely happy to have another set of eyes helping me watch over the boys when I just can’t seem to snap out of it.

-My boys are smart and I’m very happy about that (I won’t bore you but one was reading at 4 and the other could count by 2 and knew his colors, too).
+My boys are smart and I’m very happy about that.
 I attribute some of this to the fact that I’ve kept them getting enough sleep, even when I don’t.
 But, I know that I can do more, at times.
-Sometimes it’s my focus and concentration that doesn’t think about how I might add to a conversation about caterpillars and their transformation to butterflies, for example.
-Other times, I might not have the energy to do artwork because I know then I’ll need to clean it up and I’m being lazy.
+Sometimes it’s my focus and concentration that doesn’t think about how I might add to a conversation.
+Other times, I might not have the energy to do artwork.
+I know that I’ll need to clean it up.
+I’m feeling too tired.
 Whatever the reason, I don’t feel like I’m as good a teacher when I’m too tired.